-Edison's current governance system, with the exceptions mentioned below, is consistent with the rules set forth in the Code.
-The Code is posted on Borsa Italiana's website (http://www.borsaitaliana.it/comitato-corporate-governance/codice/codice.htm).
+Edison's current governance system, with the exceptions mentioned below, is consistent with the rules set forth in the Code and, for the aspects already implemented, with the new recommendations of the 2020 Code.
+In evaluating the level of compliance with the Code, account has also been taken of the indications provided over time by the Corporate Governance Committee.
+As regards the specific point, please also make reference to the paragraph "Considerations on the Letter of December 22, 2020 of the Chairman of the Corporate Governance Committee".
+The Code and the 2020 Code are posted on Borsa Italiana's website(hiip://www.borsaitaliana. it/ comitato-corporate-governance/homepage/homepage.htm).

-This Governance Report, as well as the Compensation Report, both included in this publication, incorporate an illustration of the corporate governance structure reviewed by the Board of Directors on February 13, 2020.
+The Governance Report, as well as the Compensation Report, both included in this publication, incorporates an illustration of the corporate governance structure reviewed by the Board of Directors on February 17, 2021.
 It also lists, as they apply, the recommendations of the Code that the Company chose not to implement, explains the reasons why and describes any alternative conduct adopted.
-These reports also provide the disclosures required by the laws and regulations that apply to corporate governance and the compensation of Directors and executives with strategic responsibilities and the Board of Statutory Auditors.
+These reports also provide the disclosures required by the laws and regulations that apply to corporate governance and the compensation of Directors and executives with strategic responsibilities (also known as Top Managers in this Report) and the Board of Statutory Auditors.